Edward Bruce

 Edward Bruce, Earl of Carrick (Norman French: Edward de Brus; Edubard a Briuis; Modern Scottish Gaelic: Eideard or Iomhair Bruis; c.
 1280 – 14 October 1318), was a younger brother of Robert the Bruce, King of Scots.
 He supported his brother in the 1306–1314 struggle for the Scottish crown, then pursued his own claims in Ireland.
-Proclaimed High King of Ireland in 1315 and crowned in 1316, he was eventually defeated and killed by Anglo-Irish forces of the Lordship of Ireland at the Battle of Faughart in County Louth.
+Proclaimed High King of Ireland in 1315 and crowned in 1316, he was eventually defeated and killed by Anglo-Irish forces of the Lordship of Ireland at the Battle of Faughart in County Louth in 1318.

 Early life

 Edward was one of five sons of Robert de Brus and Marjorie, Countess of Carrick, but the order is uncertain.
 Robert the Bruce was the eldest; in the past there was some dispute over whether Edward was second, or third behind Nigel, but one recent account has him fourth behind Nigel and Alexander.
 His date of birth is unknown, but it was probably not very long after Robert was born in 1274; he was old enough to be fighting in 1307 and to be given an independent command not long after.
 The Irish medievalist Seán Duffy suggests that he was probably fostered in Ireland as a child, likely by the O'Neills of Ulster, while Archie Duncan suggests some period of time spent with the Bissetts of the Glens of Antrim.
 This was a common Scottish and Irish cultural practice, and would tie in with, and perhaps explain, parts of his later life.

+Edward fought alongside Robert throughout his struggle for the Scottish throne, including his desperate period on the run and as a guerrilla.
+The three younger Bruce brothers Nigel, Thomas and Alexander were all captured and executed by the English during this period, but Edward survived.
+As Marjorie the only child of Robert had also been captured by English, Edward was apparently heir to Robert.

+Campaigning against the Comyns

+After his defeat at the Battle of Barra in May 1308, King Robert's men chased the forces of rival John Comyn, Earl of Buchan as far as Fyvie Castle.
+As this was a strong fortress, the pursuit ended there.
+Robert then commanded Edward to lay waste to the Earldom of Buchan, from end to end, including all the castles and strongholds, principally Slains Castle, Rattray Castle and Dundarg Castle as well as the castles that were in English hands such as Fyvie Castle and Aberdeen Castle.
+At some point after his defeat at Barra, John Comyn fled Scotland for England.

+Edward de Bruce proceeded for several months to harry Buchan and kill those who resisted King Robert's rule, homesteads destroyed, livestock slaughtered, stores of grain destroyed, and reducing the castles.
+By destroying the Comyns' power base, King Robert prevented any possible chance of future violent hostility towards his rule.
+There is no trustworthy account of the Harrying of Buchan, but it was undoubtedly a prolonged and fiercely contested campaign.